 Plan ahead

-Before any major changes to your home, it’s important to plan ahead to ensure your project goes smoothly.
+Before making any major changes to your home, plan ahead to ensure your project goes smoothly.

-First, leave yourself time to find licensed professionals who can provide references for their work.
-This will help ensure you end up with a well-crafted design that you can enjoy for years to come.
-Plan to ask at least 3 pros for quotes and references to ensure you’re getting the right price from the right person.
+Find licensed professionals: Leave yourself time to find professionals who can provide references for their work.
+This will help you end up with a well-crafted and lasting design.
+Ask at least three pros for quotes and references to ensure you’re getting the right price from the right person.

-Second, it’s always a good idea to set a budget for your project.
-When you’re redesigning a room or your entire house, it’s all too easy to go wild purchasing decor and doing extra projects for the perfect look.
-Set a budget and track your expenses to ensure you don’t end up with debt (or at least more debt than you signed up for).
+Set a budget: When you’re redesigning a room or your entire house, it’s easy to go wild purchasing decor and doing extra projects for the perfect look.
+Set a budget and track your expenses to avoid unexpected debt.

-Last and most important, be sure to check in with your home insurance agent.
-This is because some renovations can increase the value of your home and affect your insurance coverage.
-Additionally, some renovations may require permits or inspections, and your insurance company may require proof of these before renewing your policy.
+Check your home insurance: Check with your home insurance agent, as some renovations can increase the value of your home and affect your insurance coverage.
+Some insurance providers may request proof of renovation permits or inspections before renewing your policy.
 If you don’t inform them about your renovations, your coverage could be voided, or you may not have enough coverage to protect your investment.
-It’s always best to be transparent with your insurance company about any changes to your property, so they can help you adjust your coverage accordingly.
+Liability coverage protects against injuries due to features like water elements, natural materials, or uneven surfaces.
+Property damage coverage helps safeguard the home, ensuring that elements like large windows or unique shapes like fountains and forms are covered.

 Let the natural world in